 If you aren’t someone living in geographically Himalayan-kind-of terrains or hasn’t taken a hiking or trekking through such a similar terrains before, reaching to Taktshang (Tiger Nest Monastery) of Paro Bhutan would be little bit arduous physically.

-On an average, the hike shouldn’t take more than 2 hours.
+On an average, Tiger’s Nest Trek distance requires more than 1.5 hours.
 But tourists, especially from the west, are taking more.
 Maybe their living styles don’t involve such physical activities.
 Tourists from Eastern (Himalayan) countries take less time.
 You can make out the reasons.

-The hiking trail is through a higher elevation of more than 45 degree.
+Taktsang hiking trail is through a higher elevation of more than 30 degree.
 Going up is as laborious as it’s knee-wrenching coming down.
-For a normal person, hiking up takes more time than coming down.
+For a physically fit person, hiking up takes more time than coming down.
 Yet someone having ankle or knee pains will obviously take longer on return.

-In Bhutan history, Guru Rinpoche is the founder of Taktshang.
+In Bhutan history, Guru Rinpoche is the founder of Taktsang Monastery.
 He first came to this place riding on a flying tiger using his tantric power.
 So the name Taktshang, literally meaning Tiger’s Nest, was also derived from it.

-So ordinary people like you and me having no such tantric power, the option is to hike all the way to reach the Tiger’s Nest.
+So ordinary people like you and me don’t have such tantric power.
+The option is to continue on walking no matter how long is the hike to Tiger’s Nest Monastery would take.

-However, if you don’t want to undertake physically demanding hike, you can hire a pony from the base in dropping you to a certain mid-way point.
-But for elderly people and children, this won’t be quite a safe choice.
+However, if you don’t want to undertake physically demanding hike, you can hire a pony from the base in dropping you to a point near Taktsang Cafeteria.
+But for elderly people and children, this doesn’t appear like quite a safe choice.

-The monastery is approximately at an altitude of 3,000 mtrs.
+The Tiger’s Nest height is about 3,000 mtrs above sea level.
 And the elevation of hiking trail is through a higher gradient slope.
 You can expect it to be windy and cold on the way.
 Therefore, you can wear warm pants and jackets – which you can always take off if you feel hot.

 I would suggest you to start your hike to Tiger’s Nest during early hours of a day to avoid mid-day heat on the way.
-Your aim should be to cross the Taktshang Cafeteria before noon.
+Taktsang Monastery trek distance is about 5km.
+Your aim should be to cross the Taktsang Cafeteria before noon.

 In overall, weather in Bhutan usually remains unpredictable.
 Don’t forget to take rain coats to remain warm even when it rains.
 And during sunny day, taking sun’s cream to avoid your face getting beaten by heat would be better.